sha-abhishek/CU_Computing_Simulation_Autonomy/README.md

-# Solutions for Homeworks for the course AUE8930
+# Solutions to Homeworks for the course AUE8930

 Solutions to the homework exercises